 For example, audits have revealed that some physicians who are also patients at healthcare institutions where they practise have taken the opportunity to look at their own EHRs.
 While physicians can request access to their personal health information, they should do so following the established process.
 It is also important to follow the established process when accessing the personal health information of family members or friends, even if these health records are readily available to them.

 Physicians will also want to ensure that their employees and clinic personnel are familiar with privacy requirements.
 A yearly office training session on privacy can be useful.
 No one in the office or clinic should access records if they are not included within the circle of care or authorized to access the records for the purposes of performing their duties (e.g. billing, scheduling appointments, etc.).

 Managing the risks

 Physicians have an obligation to protect their patients' personal health information from inappropriate access.
 Physicians must have sound policies and processes in place to protect the personal health information in their custody and control from being accessed inappropriately.

-Physicians might also consider equipping their eRecord system with access controls based on each user's role and responsibilities.
+Physicians might also consider equipping their EHR system with access controls based on each user's role and responsibilities.
 Finally, breaches must be dealt with promptly and effectively and in compliance with any notification requirements imposed by applicable privacy legislation.
 Members may contact the CMPA for advice on these requirements.